Everyone wants to look fitter during the summer months ,but if you’ve neglected your poor, weak shoulders all winter, it’s time to get sculpting.

 “To create more defined shoulders, you should work each part of the shoulder; the front or anterior, the middle, and rear or posterior, equally,” he says.
 The shoulders can take, and often need, lots of volume in order to develop.
 This means that you should train them twice a week, and if your schedule allows, three times a week, he suggests.

 Having said all that, Jack has created the ultimate summer shoulder workout, to complete twice a week for best results.

-If you’re going to do shoulder exercises twice a week, workout A will be your heavy day and workout B will be your light day.
-Heavy means you will lift heavier weights during sets and do less reps.
+Workout A will be your heavy day and Workout B will be your light day.
+Heavy means you will lift heavier weights during sets and do fewer reps.
 This varying of intensity allows the muscles to recover and respond or grow better than if you consistently lifted heavy.
-On your heavy day do three sets of 10-12 reps with 60 – 90 seconds rest.
+On your heavy day, do three sets of 10 to 12 reps with 60 – 90 seconds rest.
 It should be very hard for you to accomplish 12 reps on your third set.

 1. Dumbbell Press